Skip to content

 3. Users interact with the agent through the Copilot interface

-4. The agent retrieves content only from its configured sources (plus user's general M365 access)
+4. The agent retrieves content only from its configured sources (plus the user's general Microsoft 365 access where the host experience allows it)

 Governance Boundary